 This beats paying full retail price when you might be able to find the unit you desire at a huge discount as a repossession directly from a Bank or Lender.

 It is important to understand that buying a repossession is a unique buying option that dealers and wholesalers are familiar with but the average private or retail buyer is not.

 Why are repossessed RVs lower priced

 Most private party sellers think their vehicle is something special therefore having a high price attached to it.
-Additionally, private party sellers “peg” their price to their outstanding note.
+Additionally, private party sellers “peg” their price to their outstanding note plus a little.
 Given that many pay retail without negotiating, they are upside down on their price for the life of the note.